Merck/BioPhi/README.md

 ## Run BioPhi using provided Docker image

+First, download OASis DB as described above.

-Run a simplified local server using a provided Docker image:
+Then, run a simplified BioPhi server using the provided Docker image:

 ```bash
 docker run \